-- Tick-borne encephalitis (TBE) is a viral infection, acquired through the bite of an infected tick, that occurs in focal areas of Europe and Asia.
+- Tick-borne encephalitis (TBE) is a viral infection occurring in focal areas of Europe and Asia that is acquired through the bite of an infected tick.

 - Symptoms include fever, headache, muscle ache, and fatigue.

 - Consequences of infection can include brain inflammation, nervous system complications, muscle paralysis, and death.

 - Prevention includes wearing long, light-colored trousers tucked into boots when hiking, as well as observing personal protective measures against tick bites.

 - TBE vaccine (not available in the U.S. or Canada) may be given in 2 or 3 doses, usually over a period of 1 year.
 Accelerated schedules are available.

 - Vaccine side effects are most commonly injection-site reactions, fever, tiredness, and diarrhea.